Your Private Data Becomes Public

 The first law states that when government enters into a contract with a private party or company, all the information they have as it relates to that contract is to be treated no differently than how the same type of information would be treated if it was held by a city government.

-The second law states that customer lists provided to cities or counties by solid waste collectors are private data.
+The second law narrowly states that customer lists provided to cities or counties by solid waste collectors are private data.

 The question you want to know, is whether your private data, including seasonal/vacation holds, container size, names, addresses, phone numbers, etc. you share with your hauler will become public?
 The answer is YES.